 Diaz-Cruz has legal immigration papers, the Consulate General of Mexico in New York told reporters, while the suspect of the ICE investigation is undocumented.
 In a statement, ICE claimed that the suspect is “a twice-removed illegal alien from Mexico with a 2011 assault conviction in New York City” who they arrested on Feb.
 6 because of a recent traffic stop.

 ICE officials are holding Avendano-Hernandez in a New Jersey facility, advocates say.

-Diaz-Cruz’s family, meanwhile, is calling on federal authorities and the Attorney General to investigate the shooting, and is working with legal groups to file a lawsuit against ICE, according to several activists.
+Diaz-Cruz’s family, meanwhile, is calling on federal authorities and the Attorney General to investigate the shooting.

-ICE representatives did not respond to requests for comment by press time.
+ICE representatives did not respond to a request for comment.